• Skip to primary navigation

 Assemble Cinnamon Rolls

 • Knead dough on a generously floured surface.
-Add extra flour as needed until dough is no longer sticky or just slightly sticky.
-OPTIONAL: Divide the dough in half and use half for cinnamon rolls and half for another recipe.
+Add extra flour until the dough is no longer sticky or slightly sticky.
+OPTIONAL: Divide the dough in half and use half for cinnamon rolls and a half for another recipe.

 • Roll out dough into a large 18×10" rectangle (about 1/4 to 1/2" thick).
 It doesn't need to be perfect.
 You can also roll out half the dough and work it in batches if easier.

-• Combine butter, brown sugar and cinnamon filling ingredients in a small bowl and mix well.
+• In a small bowl, combine the butter, brown sugar, and cinnamon to make the filling.
 Spread the filling evenly over the dough using a spatula.

 • Roll up dough along the long side of the rectangular.
 It will look like a jelly roll.
 Pinch seams together.
 With the seam side down, use a serrated knife to cut dough into 1 1/2-2" rolls.
 You'll get get about 16 rolls.